Industry careers

-Barn Foreman: Organizes and runs barns of horses at a racetrack or on a stud farm
+Barn Foreman: Individual in charge of overseeing the day-to-day operations in a particular shedrow at a racetrack or barn on a breeding farm

 Breaking/Pre-Training: Educating young horses to be ridden before they reach the track